-For the 2019 Plan, the traffic analysis for major SR-91 capacity projects used the latest freeway operations software model available from UC Berkeley (FREQ) and traffic data calibrated to reflect traffic patterns.
-This freeway operations model provides a better depiction of actual travel delays experienced by motorists compared to traditional travel demand models.
+For the 2020 Plan, the traffic analysis for major SR-91 capacity projects used the Caliper TransModeler software model and traffic data calibrated to reflect traffic patterns.
+This traffic simulation model provides a better depiction of actual travel delays experienced by motorists compared to traditional travel demand models.
 The model can be used to analyze freeway bottlenecks sometimes neglected in traditional travel demand models.
 This approach is especially important given high SR-91 traffic volumes and the potential for relatively few vehicles to significantly slow down traffic.
 For example, a minor freeway merging area can cause many vehicles to slow, cascading delay through the traffic stream, and rapidly decreasing both speed and volume for major segments of the freeway.
+The metrics reported in the Plan include travel time from the beginning to the end of the study corridor and vehicle hours of delay experienced on study corridor, which both focus on operations for vehicles on SR-91.
+A third metric includes vehicles served by the system in the study corridor and takes into consideration vehicles on ramps and freeways that feed into and are fed by SR-91 in the study area.
 The operations analysis quantified travel time savings for WB morning and EB afternoon conditions for the following major capacity enhancing projects: